The existence of $S^1\times C_p$-maps between representation spheres and its applications: Background and statement of results

 \section{Background and statement of results}

+Some versions of Borsuk-Ulam type theorems assert the non-existence of equivariant maps.
+This fact has wide applications in various fields, such as nonlinear analysis, combinatorics, and discrete geometry.
+Details can be found in \cite{B2}, \cite{Bl} and \cite{Ma}.

+In this paper, we would like to discuss the existence of certain equivariant maps.
 Let $V$ be an orthogonal representation of a compact Lie group $G$, and let $S(V)$ be the representation sphere of $V$.
 Throughout this paper, we assume that representation spheres are $G$-fixed-point-free unless otherwise stated.
 It is well-known that the Borsuk-Ulam theorem holds if $G$ is either an elementary abelian $p$-group $C_p^k$ or a $k$-torus $T^k$, that is, if there exists a $G$-map $f:S(V)\to S(W)$, then $\dim V\le \dim W$; see, for example, \cite{FH} and \cite{M1}.
 We say that a compact Lie group $G$ has the Borsuk-Ulam property if the Borsuk-Ulam theorem holds for $G$.
 By results of \cite{B}, \cite{N1} and \cite{N2}, compact Lie groups other than $C_p^k$ and $T^k$ do not have the Borsuk-Ulam property.
 Following these researches, Crabb \cite{Cr} has given explicit counterexamples to the Borsuk-Ulam theorem and provided an alternate proof in the case of finite groups.

 Bartsch \cite{B} also studied Borsuk-Ulam type theorems in a weaker sense.
 We say that $G$ has the {\em weak Borsuk-Ulam property} if the Borsuk-Ulam function $b_G:\bN \to \bN$, defined below, is not bounded, or equivalently, $\lim_{n\to \infty}b_G(n)=\infty$.
 Here $b_G$ is defined as follows, see \cite{B}: